gregberns/LearningFunctionalProgramming/README.md

 }
 ```

-See how the data processing logic is separated from the usage of the logic?
+See how the logic is separated from the usage of the logic?

-The use of `Select`, `Where`, and `Aggregate` in C# and corresponding `map', `filter`, and `reduce` functions in JS, can help you pull out the complex logic done to list items, so the logic can be done in small, testable functions.
+Using `Select`, `Where`, and `Aggregate` in C# and corresponding `map`, `filter`, and `reduce` functions in JS, can help you start pulling out the complex logic done to list items, so the logic can be done in small, testable functions.

 ## Separate IO from Logic

 IO is slooooooow.
-And generally not easily testable.
+And terribly difficult to test.
 So lets get it out of the easily testable, fast code.

 Lets make IO EXPLICIT. so when we do it, we know we are doing it, and it is obvious.